Logo-stateuniv

 Course Load

-Atypical course load at Mudd is five courses per semester.
+A typical course load is five courses per semester.
 At least one lab per semester and one or two HSS classes per semester is the norm.
 Those who choose to double major often enroll in six classes each semester.
 Those who can get away with taking four classes (through summer school, advanced placement, or sheer luck) are teased by their friends for slacking off.
 At the other four undergraduate colleges in Claremont, and many other private colleges, four classes per semester is the accepted norm.

 Grades

-The grading scale at HMC can be harsh, although most Mudders exaggerate the cruelty of their grades.
 GPAs average around 3.3 at graduation, although many freshmen and sophomores suffer through much lower GPAs in the core curriculum before pulling them up during their junior and senior years.
 HMC does not inflate grades, but neither does the college wish to weed anyone out.
 Students who do not perform well in classes are given several notices with ample time to correct their behaviors.
 They can seek counsel from faculty who are readily available and who want them to succeed, and can always lean on a classmate or upper-class student for help.

 Midterms and finals, almost always administered without a proctor, can be very tough.
 The freedom a student has to take an exam “home” gives license to the faculty to provide some extremely challenging problems, intended to determine what a student has mastered and perhaps what they can deduce on their own.
 Class average scores of fifty to sixty percent on an exam are common with some students who had 4.0s in high school scoring in the twenty to thirty percent range.
-Fortunately, most of the faculty at HMC grades on a sliding scale and there is an abundance of Academic Excellence seminars available for students who fall behind in their studies or wish to go beyond the course material.
+Fortunately, most of the faculty grades on a sliding scale and there is an abundance of Academic Excellence seminars available for students who fall behind in their studies or wish to go beyond the course material.

 Most Popular Fields of Study

-Harvey Mudd College Admissions
+College Entrance :: Harvey Mudd College

 Harvey Mudd College is a highly selective college and the applicant pool is dominated by students in the top ten percent of their high school class.
 Each year around one-fourth of the incoming class is made up students who were National Merit finalists or who were #1 or #2 in their high school class.
-As opposed to some larger schools, the HMC Office of Admissions avoids hard-and-fast admission minimums or formulas.
-Instead, the staff at HMC favors reading each application and determining if the individual applicant is the sort of student who will thrive at Mudd.
-The staff does, however, insist that every incoming freshman at Mudd has had chemistry, physics, and calculus as part of a rigorous and successful high school career.
+As opposed to some larger schools, the Office of Admissions avoids hard-and-fast admission minimums or formulas.
+Instead, the staff favors reading each application and determining if the individual applicant is the sort of student who will thrive here.
+The staff does, however, insist that every incoming freshman at has had chemistry, physics, and calculus as part of a rigorous and successful high school career.

 SAT scores among applicants tend to be extremely high.
 Aptitude in math and science, as measured by curriculum and grades, but also scores, is considered very carefully in the selection process.
 A very heavy emphasis is also placed on communication skills.
 The ability to move easily between different disciplines and ways of thinking is also valued.
-HMC produces excellent problem solvers who can think, write, and express themselves, as well as perform laboratory research and engineering calculations.
+The school produces excellent problem solvers who can think, write, and express themselves, as well as perform laboratory research and engineering calculations.

-The college has been successful in adding more diversity to its student body in the last several years; for example, the last two entering classes have included about forty percent women students.
 Extracurricular activities, unique talents, interests, hobbies, and a diversity of geographic and cultural backgrounds are all taken into consideration in the admission process, although academic aptitude remains the essential component in each admission decision.
 Interviews are encouraged, although visiting the campus and experiencing its unique atmosphere is highly recommended for prospective students.

 Financial Aid